 THINGS TO CONSIDER BEFORE YOU START A BLOG: Having been blogging for a while now, I thought I’d offer my insight and experience for anyone considering starting a new blog.
 Before you start a blog, one of the biggest and costliest decisions you need to make is which blog host and platform you’ll be using.
 I also have 5 other specific things you should consider before you start a blog.
-(If you need to sign up for a new blog, try bluehost for the cheapest options.)

 I personally use Godaddy Website Builder.
 However, having to pay the monthly cost is adding up quickly.
 They just recently had a price increase.
 Yikes!
 While a few dollars doesn’t matter that much, it can add up over the long-term.